 When out at night, ensure that both you and your wheelchair are visible, consider both clothing, and light reflective trim features.

 4.10 TRANSPORTATION

-Wherever possible it is recommended that wheelchair occupants transfer to a vehicle seat during a journey, with the wheelchair securely stored separately in a purpose made storage area keeping the back straight, bending from the hips and knees.
-If in any doubt about handling the weight, assistance should be sought.
+Wherever possible it is recommended that wheelchair occupants transfer to a vehicle seat during a journey, with the wheelchair securely stored separately in a purpose made storage area.

 Stowing the wheelchair in a car boot